jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-29-kafka-development-with-docker-part-8/index.md

 ### Python Client

 We will run the Python producer and consumer apps using docker-compose.
-At startup, each of them executes its corresponding app script followed by installing required packages.
+At startup, each of them installs required packages and executes its corresponding app script.
 As it shares the same network to the Kafka cluster, we can take the service names (e.g. *kafka-0*) on port 9093 as Kafka bootstrap servers.
-As shown below, we will need the certificate of the CA (*ca-root.pem*) and it'll be available via volume-mapping.
+As shown below, we will need the certificate of the CA (*ca-root.pem*) and it will be available via volume-mapping.
 The apps can be started by `docker-compose -f compose-apps.yml up -d`.

 ```yaml
 # kafka-dev-with-docker/part-08/compose-apps.yml